darshit-shah/smartfilter/README.md

 ```

 Also, it internally uses another module called "node-database-connectors" for converting sepcified JSON to relevant database specific query (Right now it supports mysql, elasticsearch and google-big-query).
 So whatever database it is, either it is mysql, elasticsearch or google-big-query.
-You don't need to learn how to write query in for respective database.
+You don't need to learn how to write query in respective database.
 Only thing you need to learn is "How to use node-cross-filter" to get desired output.
 And I guess it is damn simple, isn't it?

 Later.